phuonggtrann/phuongtran.github.io/_posts/2021-01-22-boston-airbnb.md

 comments: true
 ---

-### Business Model
+### 1. Business Understanding
 Airbnb is an online housing platform that help traveler to connect and book homestays from local hosts while help local hosts earn extra money by listing their available space / room for rent.
+Airbnb was founded in 2017 by Nathan Blecharczyk, Joe Gebbia and Brian Chesky.
+Eventhough the free listing offer, they still make money from 2 differents sources after every booking is done which are 10% commission from host and 3% transaction fee from the tranvellers.

 Using the above data, I created a graph with x as actual distance and y as recession velocity.